stephaneAG/Espruino_tests/SingleButtonCombinationMulticodesLock/README.md

 'inactivity reset' timeout happens when no activity is sensed for a the defined duration.
 It simply resets the combination try back to the start, or in other words, acts as if an incorrect digit had been entered.
 It can be toggled off simply by specifying a delay of 0.
+If the 'inactivity reset' is desactivated, we just wait for other digit(s) to be pressed ( if no code already matches the digits entered & their number ), to finally either grant a success & trigger corresponding handler on correct digit(s) or issue an error reset if one digit doesn't match

 /!\ the delay has to be greater or at least equal to the 'shortest code match' delay ( to NOT bypass it if some codes/patterns share the same beginning  )
 ```javascript
 var inactivityTimeout;    // timeout that happens one second and a half after no input if the above is undefined